-Multiple planning studies in the vicinity were conducted during the timeline summarized above, including: the Pleasant Valley Concept Plan and Plan District; comprehensive planning studies and proposals by the City of Damascus; planning for the Rock Creek employment area; the 172/190th Avenue Corridor Plan.
+Multiple planning studies in the vicinity were conducted during the timeline summarized above, including: the Pleasant Valley Concept Plan and Plan District; comprehensive planning studies and proposals by the City of Damascus; planning for the Rock Creek employment area; the East Happy Valley Comprehensive Plan; and the 172/190th Avenue Corridor Plan.
 All of these efforts were utilized in, and provided valuable insights to, the PV/NC Comprehensive Plan.